itsxwang/software-development/Backend/Databases/SQL/MySQL/triggers.md

       END IF;
   END;
   ```
   - `SQLSTATE '45000'` is a SQL error code that indicates a client-side error.
+This also prevents the insert operation if the condition is not met.